James Alexander Hamilton: Career

 In 1810, Hamilton moved to Hudson, New York, and practiced law there for several years.
 During the War of 1812, Hamilton served as a Brigade Major and Inspector in the New York State Militia.

 In March 1829, Hamilton served as acting Secretary of State to President Andrew Jackson, surrendering the office on the regular appointment of Martin Van Buren.
 That same year he was appointed U.S. Attorney for the Southern District of New York.

-Curiously, he sided with Jackson in opposing the Second Bank of the United States, the successor to the bank which had originally been invented by his father.
+He sided with Jackson in opposing the Second Bank of the United States, the successor to the bank which had originally been invented by his father.
 In an 1830 letter to Jackson, Hamilton proposed that a substitute be created for the Bank, and articulated several supposed deficiencies with the present Bank.
 His arguments made against the institution were quite similar to those of Jackson.
 He claimed that the Bank was subversive to liberty and that it exerted unfair influence on the election process.
 The stock, he claimed, was owned mostly by foreigners, and thus the Bank could be controlled by forces hostile to the United States.
 Hamilton declared that the very institution was unconstitutional because Congress did not have the power to create it.

 In 1867, he published a book of memoirs.
 In the book's preface, he writes that he was "induced to undertake this work by a desire to do justice" to his father "against the aspersions of Mr. Jefferson, and more recently of Martin Van Buren."
 His father's life and career, friends and rivals, are discussed at length in Hamilton's memoirs.